Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/HOL.md

 <a name="Ex3Task1" />
 #### Task 1 – Updating the Geek Quiz Application ####

-In this task, you will refactor a small piece of code of the **TriviaController** class to extract part of the logic that retrieves the selected quiz option from the database into a new method.
+In this task, you will refactor a small piece of code from the **TriviaController** class by extracting part of the logic that retrieves the selected quiz option from the database to a new method.

 1. Switch to the Visual Studio instance with the **GeekQuiz** solution from the previous exercise.

-1. In **Solution Explorer**, open the **TriviaController.cs** file inside the **Controllers** folder.
+1. In **Solution Explorer**, open the **TriviaController.cs** file in the **Controllers** folder.

 1. Locate the **StoreAsync** method and select the code highlighted in the following figure.